smehta07/protein-localisation-prediction/README.md

 This repository contains the code and accompanying report to build a model to predict where a protein resides in a cell.

 The dataset used to build this model is composed of FASTA files containing the amino acid sequence of a protein.
+More information on FASTA files can be found here: https://www.ncbi.nlm.nih.gov/genbank/fastaformat/.
 Additionally, the dataset contains the location of each protein.
 The dataset is composed of:
 - 3,004 cytosolic sequences
 - 1,299 mitochondrial sequences
 - 3,314 nucleic sequences